jirotubuyaki/Jdmbs/README.md

 [![CRAN_Status_Badge](http://www.r-pkg.org/badges/version/Jdmbs)](http://cran.r-project.org/package=Jdmbs)
 [![](http://cranlogs.r-pkg.org/badges/grand-total/Jdmbs)](http://cran.rstudio.com/web/packages/Jdmbs/index.html)
 ## Abstract
 Black-Scholes model is important to calculate option premium in stock market.
 And variety of jump diffusion models as time-series of stock price are studied.
 In this paper, we propose new jumps diffusion model with correlational companies in order to calculate option pricing in a stock market.
 This models express correlation of companies as directed graph structure has a weight of correlational coefficients among companies.
 And It calculates option premiums together.
 Then we exhibit monte-carlo algorithm of proposed models.
-Then we simulate this model comparing with standard jump model and change parameters.
+Then we simulate new model which is proposed in this package.

 ## Introduction
 In the early 1970's, Black-Scholes model[@Black1973] is proposed.
 This model can calculate an option price as market transactions of derivatives.
 Black-Scholes models express time-series of stock price as geometric brown motion in stochastic differential equation.
 Option premium is calculated from exercise price and time duration of option and geometric brown motion under risk-neutral probability.
 Appearance of Black-Scholes model expanded and grew option market at a rapid pace.
 For the achievement, Scholes and Marton won the novel prize.